raphaelm/instantgallery/README.md

 Usage
 -----
     usage: instantgallery.py [-h] [--title TITLE] [--language LNG] [--no-exif] [--no-rotate] [--no-sort] [--no-date] [--no-gps]
-							 [--zip] [--sub N] [--intro] [-y] [-s]
+                             [--zip] [--sub N] [--intro] [--web-resolution WxH]
+                             [-y] [-s]
                              INPUT OUTPUT

     Makes a gallery.
 Now.

     positional arguments:
       INPUT                 This is directory with pictures for the gallery.
       OUTPUT                Sets where the gallery should be created.

     optional arguments:
       -h, --help            show this help message and exit --title TITLE, -t TITLE
                             Sets the title of the gallery
       --language LNG, -l LNG
                             Sets the language to be used in output files.
                             Available languages: en de
       --no-exif, -e         don't output details from EXIF data --no-rotate, -r       Don't try to automatically rotate pictures.
       --no-sort, -c         Do not try to sort the pictures chronologically.
 (We try first to use EXIF as source for the timestamps, then mtime().)
       --no-date, -d         Prevents instantgallery.py from showing the date and time of the picutres on the index page.
       --no-gps, -g          Don't display GPS data (does only make sense if EXIF is displayed).
       --zip, -z             Create a zip file with all the images and make it available for download.
       --sub N, -S N         Subdirectory entering depth (0 for staying in the original directory).
       --intro, -i           Use text file INTRO in the picture directories to display on the index page
+      --web-resolution WxH, -w WxH
+                            Use text file INTRO in the picture directories to display on the index page
       -y                    Say yes to everything.
       -s                    Skips the generation of thumbnails and similar things.
                             Use this only if you're aware of what you're doing.